CodeForBaltimore/Learning-Resources/LearnToComputer/Git.md

 ### Git Integration with Code/Text Editors

 Now most code/text editors come with Git integration built in.
-If your plan is to use Git graphically, then you should factor that integration into your choice of code/text editor and possibly skip one of the Clients above.
+If your plan is to use Git graphically, then you should factor that integration into your choice of code/text editor and possibly skip one of the clients above.

 ### Github Command Line Interface (CLI)